sbischoff-ai/pygase/README.md

 ---
 ***BREAKING CHANGE**: Version 0.2.0 is basically a new API and updating from 0.1.9 or lower will break you code.*
-*It is also much more stable, flexible and powerful, so make sure to use it instead.*
+*It is also much more stable, flexible and powerful, so make sure to use 0.2.0 or higher.*

 ---